hpesoj/gsl-pointers/README.md

 It's worth noting that if conversion from `optional_view<T>` to `T*` were implicit, then array-like operations such as `v[i]`, iterator-like operations such as `v++`, and ownership operations such as `delete v` would automatically be enabled.
 This could be considered reflective of the fact that implicit conversion implies functional equivalence.

+Also note that there are no overloads of `make_view` or `make_optional_view` that take a pointer, as they are merely intended to facilitate automatic type deduction, and are conceptually similar to implicit constructors.

 ### <a name="rationale-construction-from-pointer-to-view"></a>Construction of `view` from `T*` or `optional_view`

 Explicit construction of `view` from a pointer or an `optional_view` _is_ supported and throws a `std::invalid_argument` if the pointer is null or the `optional_view` is empty.
 It could be argued that such a feature is not strictly required as part of a minimal and efficient API (the user could implement equivalent behaviour just as efficiently as a non-member function) and encourages programming errors as the user may not realize that constructing a `view` from a pointer is not `nothrow`.
 However, the explicit nature of the conversion means that the user is unlikely to do it by accident: